OfferUp Review: Is It Worth It to Sell Your Stuff?

 1. Use the app’s messaging feature to talk to buyers

 Keep all communication within the app.
-There’s no reason to give out your email, phone number or address.
+There’s no reason to give out your email, phone number, or address.
+When you’re ready to meet the buyer, coordinate it within the app’s chat feature.

 2. Meet during the day